 - Performed well with project requirements and deadlines.

 - Created well-researched and stimulating content.

-- Worked collaboratively with team members to meet and exceed project goals.
+- Worked collaboratively with team members to exceed project goals.

 Content writer resume education example